razeenwasif/Machine_Learning/Prism/README.md

 ## Development Workflow
 - Create or activate a virtual environment (see [Installation](#installation)).
 - Format and lint using tools of your choice; the codebase is compatible with `ruff` and `black` defaults.
-- Manual testing: run `python -m src.main --help` to verify CLI wiring, then execute sample datasets to validate end-to-end behaviour.
+- Manual testing: run `python -m autoML.main --help` to verify CLI wiring, then execute sample datasets to validate end-to-end behaviour.
-- Streamlit development: use `streamlit run src/gui/app.py --server.runOnSave true` for live reload during UI tweaks.
+- Streamlit development: use `streamlit run autoML/gui/app.py --server.runOnSave true` for live reload during UI tweaks.

 ## Troubleshooting
 - **Dataset not found**: Verify the supplied path resolves on the local filesystem; absolute paths are recommended.